The Cambridge Autumnal 200 calendar event Enter this ride

 213km, 15 to 30kph (6h48m to 13h36m).
 1400m of climbing.

-Autumn is a great time to celebrate the start of the new Audax UK season by getting out on the winter bike and putting away some miles — "winter miles, summer smiles", as the saying goes, and now's definitely as good a time as any to put it to the test.
+Autumn is a great time to celebrate the end of one and the start of another Audax UK season by getting out on the winter bike and putting away some miles — "winter miles, summer smiles", as the saying goes, and now's definitely as good a time as any to put it to the test.

 For this autumnal adventure, the route takes you exactly due east across the gently rolling Suffolk landscape via the old market towns of Newmarket, Bury St Edmunds and Debenham to the historic castle-and-market town of Framlingham for lunch.
-We're running the event two weeks later than last year, as the 7th is taken and last year didn't feel quite autumnal enough.
-However, that means the event no longer coincides with the Great Framlingham Sausage Fest, so you'll have to choose something else from the menu.
+As last year, this event no longer coincides with the Great Framlingham Sausage Fest, so you'll have to choose something else from the menu.

-Note: if you don't fancy 200km in late October, we're also running a 100km event.
+Note: if you don't fancy 200km in mid-October, we're also running a 100km event.

 With only two controls, the first at 101km, you can focus on the ride itself and not on the controls!
 You do pass thru several large towns in case you need to stop, though, so it's not completely in the wilds of Suffolk, not that Suffolk's that wild.